 1. Audit Before You Exit

 Before dramatic moves, diagnose exactly what’s failing.
-Is it the industry, company culture, specific role, or something deeper?
+Is it the industry, company culture, specific role, your manager, the pace, or something deeper?
 Saturn appreciates thorough assessment over reactive decisions.

 2. Build Bridges, Don’t Burn Them

 Successful Saturn Return transitions leverage existing skills, relationships, and credibility while pivoting toward new directions.
-Complete reinventions are possible but require significantly more time and resources.
+Complete reinventions are possible, but most people transition more safely by using what they have already earned.

 Action step: Identify three transferable skills from your current work that apply to your target field.